drio/musicbox/readme.md

 ### Intro

+Click the img above to see this project in [action](https://vimeo.com/429636671).

 Uses your raspberry pi to create a disco like environment for your room.

 When you run this tool (be activating the SR04 sensor), we enable certain lights